-So first up let’s look at the Louisiana Grills Black Label Series.
-As you can see from the promotional video below by Dansons CEO Jeff Thiessen, the general appearance and size of the Black Label Series grills are very similar to the LG900 above.
+So first up, let’s look at the Louisiana Grills Black Label Series.
+As you can see from the promotional video below by Danson CEO Jeff Thiessen, the general appearance and size of the Black Label Series grills are very similar to the LG900 above.

 Some of the hardware improvements on the Black Label Series compared to the LG900 that stand out to me are the following.
 First, the redesigned hopper with a quick emptying shoot is a good feature to have.